Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Quick Draw**

-    You can draw or stow two Weapons that lack the :weapon-prop-two-handed: **Two-Hande*d* property when you would normally be able to draw or stow only one.
+    You can draw or stow two Weapons that lack the :weapon-prop-two-handed: **Two-Handed** property when you would normally be able to draw or stow only one.

 ### Durable

 *Level 4 Feat*

 **Prerequisites:** Constitution 13+
-**Repeatable:** No

 Hardy and resilient, you gain the following benefits: